 Hilarious and heartwarming, Josie Bloom and the Emergency of Life celebrates the lengths family and friends will go to when it looks like the squirrels are winning.

-Susan Hill Long is the author of The Magic Mirror: Concerning a Lonely Princess, a Foundling Girl, a Scheming King, and a Pickpocket Squirrel and Whistle in the Dark, which Publishers Weekly praised, “sings with graceful recurring motifs, true emotions, and devastating observations about the beauty that can be found in the darkest hours,” in a starred review.
+Susan Hill Long is the author of Josie Bloom and the Emergency of Life; The Magic Mirror: Concerning a Lonely Princess, a Foundling Girl, a Scheming King, and a Pickpocket Squirrel; and Whistle in the Dark, which Publishers Weekly said “sings with graceful recurring motifs, true emotions, and devastating observations about the beauty that can be found in the darkest hours” in a starred review.
 It was named a best book of the year by Bank Street and Publishers Weekly.
 Susan lives in Portland, Oregon, with her family.
 Learn more at SusanHillLong.com.